-A. The Delta ISB believes that a comprehensive focus on management, monitoring, data collection, and analysis as part of an adaptive management strategy is essential for an effective Plan to answer management questions (see Delta ISB's monitoring enterprise review).
-These should included as key components of the Plan.
+A. The Delta ISB believes that a comprehensive focus on management, monitoring, data collection, and analysis as part of an adaptive management strategy is essential for an effective Plan to answer management questions (see Delta ISB 2022).
+These should be included as key components of the Plan.